BadFoxAI/MapGen/README.md

 ## License

 This project is open source.
 Feel free to use, modify, and distribute it.
-(Consider adding a specific license like MIT if desired).